-Galloway, N.J. – Ten students in the Stockton University School of Health Sciences have each received $5,000 scholarships for the 2019-20 academic year from the Hollander Memorial Scholarship Foundation.
+Galloway, N.J. - Twenty students in the Stockton University School of Health Sciences have each received $5,000 scholarships for the 2019-20 and 2020-21 academic years from the Hollander Memorial Scholarship Foundation.

 To be eligible for the scholarships, students must be a resident of southern New Jersey, with a minimum GPA of 3.0 and be involved in ethical, leadership and extracurricular activities in Stockton's Health Science programs or community.

 The Hollander Memorial Foundation was formed to perpetuate the memory and the spirit of Pauline and Adelaide Hollander by awarding educational scholarships to local students with ties to the community who are pursuing degrees in nursing or other health science professions.
 The foundation is associated with the Bacharach Institute for Rehabilitation in Galloway.

 Roy Goldberg, executive director of the foundation and Dr. Richard Kathrins, president and CEO of Bacharach, attended a reception honoring the recipients and thanking the donors.